Beef Brisket with a Rich Gravy

 Instructions

-2. Sear the brisket on all sides until browned, then remove and set aside.
+2. Heat olive oil in a large oven-safe pot over medium heat and sear the brisket on all sides until deeply browned, then remove and set aside.

-4. Stir in garlic and tomato paste, cooking until fragrant.
+4. Stir in the minced garlic and tomato paste and cook for 1 minute until aromatic.

-10. Slice brisket against the grain and serve with the rich gravy poured over the top.
+10. Slice against the grain and serve generously topped with the rich gravy.

 Notes